openjs-foundation/summit/2017-10/agenda.md

 |  1:00p - 3:00p  | TBD  | Working Sessions | Working Sessions         |
 |  3:00p - 5:00p  | TBD  | Closing Plenary  | All-Collaborator Plenary |

-## Working Group Sessions
+## Working Sessions

-There are three blocks of time allocated for Working Groups to meet and work.
+There are three blocks of time allocated for Working Groups and Teams to meet and work.

 These are currently:

 * 3:00p-5:00p on 2017-10-06